Incitement’s Project Listing Guidelines

 Treat the creation of a project as a grant proposal.
-Sponsors like to work with causes that are organized, well-structures, and clear in what they want.
+Sponsors like to work with causes that are organized, well-structured, and clear in what they want.
 Make sure you convey this as clearly and concisely as possible.

 Come up with a name for your project that both reflect the purpose of the project, and is easily searchable for platform users.
 You want to make sure that your project conveys what the project is about and appeals to a specific sponsor type.

 Create a brief summary for your project.
 This project description is the first impression sponsors have of your project, make it count.
 Describe what is at the core of your project, e.g. the beneficiary group, why this project is needed, and what your solution is.

 Don’t use all caps, don’t use exclamation marks, and avoid typos.

 This is the heart of your project.
 This is where you go into detail about your project.
 Describe your organisation, the history of your organisation, and why you are qualified to help.
 Explain the project in clear language, with proper punctualization, use of spacing, etc. Design matters.

 Make sure to include all of the below items into your project story.
 The more detailed you can get, the higher the chances of attracting a sponsor, and the harder the Incitement team will work for you to promote your project in its network of sponsors.